PUNISHER1327/clucking-tech-farm/README.md

 ---

-## 🏆 Achievements & Recognition

-### 🥇 **Top 10 National Finalist — CMTI Design & Innovation Clinic 2025**
-PURAIR was selected as one of the **Top 10 Innovations across India** at the
-**CMTI National Design & Innovation Program 2025**, competing among nationwide submissions.

-### 💰 **Funded by NAIN (New Age Innovation Network)**
-Our project secured **official funding from NAIN**, recognizing PURAIR as a high-potential innovation capable of solving real-world poultry industry challenges at scale.

-### 🔬 **6 Months of Dedicated Research**
-The system is backed by **6+ months of research** in:

-- Environmental monitoring
-- Poultry farm analytics
-- LSTM-based forecasting
-- IoT hardware optimization
-- Data interpretation with domain experts

 ### 🐓 **Real Client Collaboration**
 PURAIR is being developed with inputs and real-world requirements from an
 **actual poultry farm client**, ensuring: